What's New in Tucson?

 MiAn Sushi & Modern Asian Cuisine is an upscale Asian bistro and bar that has opened in downtown Tucson on the ground floor of the nine-story Tucson Electric Power headquarters, 88 E. Broadway, on the Sun Link Streetcar route.
 The nearly 5,000-square-foot restaurant is designed with a modern look and seats 160 diners inside and 120 on the patio.
 MiAn's owner/chef is Bin An, who grew up working in the restaurants of his father, legendary Tucson restaurateur Kwang C. An.
 The menu features a non-traditional array of sushi, Japanese noodles, and Chinese fusion.

 The Funky Monk, the newest concept restaurant from Scottsdale-based Square One Concepts, has opened downtown at 350 E Congress St., adjacent to The Cadence student housing on the Sun Link Streetcar route.
 The Funky Monk has a full-service bar and nightclub atmosphere.
 Patrons are invited to chow down on delicious food, throw back some groovy cocktails, and get funky on the dance floor!”

-WELCOME DINER, A PHOENIX FAVORITE, OPENS LARGER VENUE IN TUCSON
+WELCOME DINER, A PHOENIX FAVORITE, OPENS ITS SECOND SITE IN TUCSON

 Welcome Diner Tucson opened in October 2016 in a renovated classic mid-century diner restored to its former glory just east of downtown.
 Welcome Diner has an exceptionally small place (as well as a chicken and donuts spot) in Phoenix, but this restaurant is a bigger, more complete expression of their local-food-oriented, comfort food mission.